Updated: Dec 15, 2020

 The wonderful news is that your attachment style is not fixed!
 It can change and develop over time based on your new experiences in relationships with others.
 It is possible to move from insecure, avoidant or disorganized attachment to "earned-secure attachment."

 Typically, earned secure attachment does not happen overnight.
-It has to be conditioned into our nervous system.
+It has to be conditioned into your nervous system.
 Most of us do not arrive in adulthood with a secure attachment style.
 We have to earn it over time - with lots and lots of practice!

-When we know what our attachment style is, we can start to look for patterns in our relationships.
-It is helpful to look at who the "avoidant/distancer" is in your intimate relationship, and who the "anxious/pursuer" is.
+When you know what your attachment style is, you can start to look for patterns in your relationships.
+It is often helpful to look at who the "avoidant/distancer" is in your relationships, and who the "anxious/pursuer" is.

 Healing Attachment Wounds

-With much care,
+With much love and care,